Configure Workplace Analytics settings

 - At the top right of the page, select Save.

-All subsequent changes to these privacy settings after the initial setup, take affect on the next data refresh of your organizational (HR) data.
+All subsequent changes to these privacy settings after the initial setup, take affect on the next data refresh of your organizational (HR) data or Office 365 collaboration data.
 Also, hide meeting subject line changes take affect immediately in meeting query results.

 - Changes to the minimum group and hide meeting subject line privacy settings apply retroactively to all data, including historical data.